-- (a) Shift schedules include the following: - (1) Fixed Shifts:
+(a) Shift schedules include the following:

+(1) Fixed Shifts:

-Fixed shifts positions have a specific start and finish time and specified daily hours from four to eight paid hours per day and 20 to 40 paid hours per week.
+Fixed shifts positions have a specific start and finish time and specified daily hours from four to eight paid hours per day and an average of 20 to 40 paid hours per week.
 Article 15.10 (Meal Period) will continue to apply.